ankrysm/esp32midi/esp32midi/README.md

 It is a replacement of an old door bell system based on a Z80 with 0 KB RAM (only with registers content) and 2 K EPROM created inthe 80's
 It colud play 3 trakcs simultaneously.

 But after 35 years it doesn't work anymore.
-So I will replace it with anESP32 System and a nanosynth module with a SAM2695
+So I will replace it with an ESP32 System and a nanosynth module based on a SAM2695

-Based on "Simple HTTP File Server Example" and othe examples from esp-idf-repository
+It is a copy of the "Simple HTTP File Server Example" and other examples from esp-idf repository

 It will contain
 * A web service to manage the MIDI-Files and show other informations